Arctyll/veyzen-private/README.md

 ![Logo](/screenshots/Logo.png)

-This project has now been discontinued and archived.
-It will no longer recieve updates or fixes.

-# Cloud Client
+# Veyzen Client
-Cloud Client is an open source Minecraft PVP Client for 1.7.10 and 1.8.9 using the Forge API.
+Veyzen Client is an open source Minecraft PVP Client for 1.8.9 using the Forge API.

 ## Downloading
 - Download the mod from the Releases section here
-- Download the mod using the [Installer](https://github.com/CloudClientDev/cloudinstaller)

 ## Screenshots
 ### TitleScreen